 Have you heard about temperature blankets?
-They are fun year-long crochet project that reflects the temperature for a years time.
+They are fun year-long crochet project that reflects the temperature for a year’s time.
 Learn how to crochet a temperature blanket with this guide – complete with a printable color chart!

 This photo is the start of my temperature blanket, I will update as the year goes on.

 I thought this year would be a perfect time to start a temperature blanket.
 I picked out 10 different colors of Red Heart With Love Yarn to represent my temperature ranges.
-The color chart is below for the colors I chose and you are welcome to use the same colors as well.
+The temperature blanket chart is below for the colors I chose and you are welcome to use the same colors as well.

 How to Crochet a Temperature Blanket